1 Corinthians 16:13-14

 Adam was ashamed at being found naked when the Lord came down to meet him; how much more of shame and terror shall be to unready souls at meeting with a returning Lord!
 It will be the beginning of shame and everlasting contempt.
 They shall be put to shame before men and angels; they shall be overwhelmed with confusion before the great white throne.
 The universe shall see their shame.
 O false disciple, come out of your delusion and hypocrisy, lest you be exposed in that day of revelation!
 O sinner, make ready, for the day of vengeance is at hand!

-From Horatius Bonar's The Morning of Joy:
+From Horatius Bonar's Words of peace and welcome:Chapter IX.

 THE PRESENCE OF THE LORD.